 The doctrine of a pre-trib rapture isn’t just theoretically wrong, it is dangerously wrong.
 The Bible reveals that catastrophic events will be occurring as we move towards the return of the Lord.
 Jesus talked about the “distress of nations in perplexity”, and “men’s hearts failing them from fear and the expectation of those things which are coming on the earth” 5.
 As these things begin to unfold it’s imperative that believers correctly assess the challenge and are grounded in sound Biblical hope.
 Pre-trib doctrine is not Biblically sound and is therefore a false hope that will fail people in their time of need.

 While expounding on the events that would precede His return, Jesus said “the one who endures to the end will be saved” 6.
 Twice the book of Revelation makes “a call for the endurance of the saints” 7.
 Revelation 12:11 declares there will be a people who conquer the devil, “for they love not their lives even unto death”.
-While the Bible is calling for endurance and perseverance, pre-trib teaching offers an escape.
+While the Bible is calling for endurance and perseverance, pre-trib teaching offers escape.
 While the Bible is calling for unconditional surrender and sacrifice, pre-trib teaching indulges an attitude of self-preservation 8.
 As end-time events begin to unfold, some people will dig deep, strengthen their relationship with the Lord, and live out their trust and faith in a way that honors God and serves His purposes.
-On the other hand, some people will be unprepared for the difficulties they will face because they never thought they would be here.
+On the other hand, some people will be unprepared for the difficulties they will face because they were expecting to be taken away.

 The greatest danger of pre-trib teaching is that it undermines our participation in God’s ultimate plan and purpose for His church.
 The Bible presents an amazing, God-sized vision of the church.